-While on page 5 The Times had a statement from President Roosevelt of the USA in which he proclaimed US neutrality and an arms embargo.
+Page 5 of The Times had a statement from President Roosevelt proclaiming US neutrality and an arms embargo.
 No help would be given to any of the belligerents.
 That was the public statement anyway - the reality we now know became a bit different as time wore on.

-Also on page 5 The Times carried the first report of a survivor - James Cook the Captain of Athenia.
+The Times also carried the first report of a survivor - James Cook the Captain of Athenia.
 Cook's account includes a statement that some passengers were killed during rescue attempts.
 At this point the death toll was estimated as "at least 50" and the account makes it very clear that there was no doubt that the ship was sunk by a torpedo.

 Movietone News produced a newsreel item showing survivors landed at Greenock.
 Click the play button to view it.